arangodb/arangodb/README_maintainers.md

 As of 3.8 we have enforced documentation for metrics.
 This works as follows.
 Every metric which is generated has a name.
-The metric must be declared by using the macro
+The metric must be declared by using one of the macros

 ```
-  DECLARE_METRIC(name);
+  DECLARE_COUNTER(name, helpstring);
+  DECLARE_GAUGE(name, type, helpstring);
+  DECLARE_HISTOGRAM(name, scaletype, helpstring);
 ```

 in some `.cpp` file (please put only one on a line).
-Then, when the metric is actually requested in the source code, it gets a template parameter with that name, which makes the compiler ensure that the declaration is actually there.
+Then, when the metric is actually requested in the source code, it gets a template added to the metrics feature with the `add` method and its name.
+Labels can be added with the `withLabels` method.
+In this way, the compiler ensures that the metric declaration is actually there if the metric is used.

 Then there is a helper script `utils/generateAllMetricsDocumentation.py` which needs `python3` with the `yaml` module.
 It will check and do the